ebullient/monster-combat/README.md

  ```

 Check out the prometheus endpoint (http://127.0.0.1:9090) to see emitted metrics.
 You can import pre-created dashboards (see below) to visualize collected metrics in grafana (http://127.0.0.1:3000, admin|admin is default username/password).
+When configuring the Prometheus datasource in Graphana, use the docker-compose service name as the hostname: `http://prometheus:9090`.

 The `runme.sh` script will keep a steady stream of requests hitting an endpoint of your choosing.